-Since so many leases end in May and families with kids in school often choose to move after school lets out, I thought now would be a good time to share some packing tips.
+Now is a good time to share some ideas on how to pack for a move because so many leases end in May and families with kids in school often choose to move after school lets out.

 Packing up an entire home is daunting!
 There are so many rooms and so much stuff, even if you don’t have a clutter problem.
 Where, when and how to start are the tough questions.